Gauge fixing: Lorenz gauge

 It is unique among the constraint gauges in retaining manifest Lorentz invariance.
 Note, however, that this gauge was originally named after the Danish physicist Ludvig Lorenz and not after Hendrik Lorentz; it is often misspelled "Lorentz gauge".
-(Neither was the first to use it in calculations; it was introduced in 1888 by George F. FitzGerald.)
+(Neither was the first to use it in calculations; it was introduced in 1888 by George Francis FitzGerald.)

 The Lorenz gauge leads to the following inhomogeneous wave equations for the potentials:

 It can be seen from these equations that, in the absence of current and charge, the solutions are potentials which propagate at the speed of light.